Assistance programs from California community action agencies.

-Struggling and low income families in California can receive help from their local community action agency.
+Struggling and low income families in California can receive help from their local community action agency listed below.
 Dozens of locations operate across the state, and they are in every county.
 Each center is a non-profit organization that is focused on helping the less fortunate and low income families.
 While they may have some short term emergency assistance for needs such as bills, food, and housing, the main goal of each agency is to help California residents overcome barriers to self-sufficiency.
 So they organize job training and employment services.
 Each location will offer its own programs based on funding and resources, so it is recommended to call to get the specifics.

 Many community action agencies and partnerships process applications for the Pacific Gas and Electric Energy Savings Assistance Program.
 It can provide income qualified customers free weatherization measures, energy education, and even appliances that can help them reduce gas and electric usage and therefore save money.
 For example, some programs and people may even qualify for new energy-efficient refrigerators at no charge to them.
 Some of the weatherization measures offered may include free compact fluorescent lamps, caulking, weather-stripping, attic insulation, and installation of showerheads.